Home · Blog · Economics & Policy · · Updated Dec 20, 2025 · 8 min read

 Richard Werner is not just an intellectual inspiration for SORA—he has actively participated in its development.
 He delivered keynotes at both the 2021 and 2022 SORA Economic Forums, where he emphasized the need for decentralized economic models that avoid the pitfalls of central banking.

 His work on the Disaggregated Quantity Theory of Credit—which emphasizes that the allocation of money is more important than the amount—directly influenced how SORA handles monetary expansion.
-New XOR must go toward productive purposes, not speculation.
+In SORA’s design, new issuance is framed as funding productive purposes rather than speculation.

 Why SORA’s Approach Matters Now